 The greatest danger to your Aquanauts comes from the Deep Ones' ability to attack over walls, or from angles not available to other weapons.
 You may try flushing such Deep Ones out of cover with explosives, but this may end up causing significant civilian casualties if you're not careful.
 The weapon itself can cause heavy damage to aquanauts wearing the strongest armor due to the high base damage.
 It does reduced damage to Coelecanths and Displacers.

 The Deep Ones' biggest weakness is their inability to use reaction fire.
 This means they are completely unable to harm you during your own turn.
 Feel free to run up to them and kill them with melee weapons if there are no other aliens around.
+NOTE: This is not true in OpenXcom, where Deep Ones use reaction fire normally.

 The TFTD Research tree has a few bugs.
 One major bug that will prevent you from winning the game is associated with the Deep One.
 Researching the Deep-One in the incorrect sequence will prevent you from getting the advanced armor and most importantly the subs.
 The advanced subs are one half of the necessary requirements to launch the end-game mission.